-The Heavy Collective is a collaboration between myself and Bud Herrera, aka Thirds Realm.
+In 2013 we co-Founded a mural team.
+The Heavy Collective is a collaboration between myself and Bud Herrera, aka "Thirds Realm".
 The Heavy focuses on using Art as a tool to enrich the community and beautify both public, private and commercial spaces.
-We emphasize on developing quality mural work by creating custom art pieces that are made with lots of love.
-We have become Santa Ana's most prolific artist due to our large body of work that we have created in the city.
-We have received three Investing in Artist Grants from the City of Santa Ana and The Arts and Culture commission to help develop more Art and Culture in the city.
-The Heavy has utilized this opportunity to help create public art spaces for the community .Through public art we beautify public spaces and bring artwork to daily commuters.
-The body of work we have created aims to empower people to be proud of there culture and spark awareness in others through visual art.
+We emphasize in developing custom art pieces that are made with lots of love.
+We have become Santa Ana's most prolific artist due to our large body of work that we have created in the city, (according to Voice OC).
+We also been granted multiple Investing in Artist Grants from the City of Santa Ana in 2017-2018 .
+We partnered with the Arts and Culture office to help develop more Art and Culture in the city.
+The Heavy has utilized these opportunities to help create and build public art spaces for the community .Through public art we beautify public spaces and bring artwork to daily commuters.
 Using art as a universal language to create and build a stronger community.
+Art should be everywhere.